About Me Button

 The Bronco II was not overly reliable as well.
 The transmission first failed at 70,000 miles when I was still paying the loan on it.
 It failed again at 160,000 miles.
 Some automatic transmissions shops I called would not even work on them they were so awful.
 I installed a new motor at 210,000 when the transmission failed for the third time at 230,000 miles ending my Bronco II era.
 But I liked it because it was higher than a car and turned really sharply for parking.
 The motor was a little lame though.

-2003 Escape I bought new and still have has been beyond extremely reliable.
+2003 Escape I bought new and still have that has been beyond extremely reliable.
+As of 6-16-26 it has 184,000 miles on it.

 Bucket List #1

-Even though I did not have a Mustang for many years as time went on I always wanted another one with the expectation it would be bought 100% restored.
-In the absence of having a Mustang my obsessive train buying habits kicked in BIG TIME.
-The dream of a Mustang was always there but was not really pursued.
+Even though I did not have a Mustang for many years as time went on I always wanted another one but with the expectation it would be bought 100% restored.
+In the absence of having a Mustang my obsessive train buying habits kicked in BIG TIME for 30ish years taking any money that could be used to buy and maintain a Mustang.
+The dream of getting a again Mustang was always there but was never seriously pursued.
 I would occasionally look at my train collection and think how much I would have to sell to get a NICE Mustang.
-I could not do it.
-And the buying prices of Mustangs ZOOMED especially for the 1969 Mach 1.
-What was $40,000.00 10 years ago is now (in 2026) $90,000.00 or more.
-That is still not going to ever happen for me without a real lottery win.
+I just could not do it considering much of my train collection was “built” by me.
+It would be like selling parts OF me.

 In December 2025 I went to the repair shop I have been dealing with to discuss work needed on my Escape.
 The owner I knew for many years retired with an employee buying him out.
 After a short time we were discussing Mustangs.
 Tom said he had 1 for sale and invited me to go look at it.
 It was sitting for 3 years TWO BLOCKS away from my house.
 I am not sure if I saw it before.